miketide08/function-light-javascript/README.md

   Functionl-Light JavaScript v2: https://frontendmasters.com/courses/functional-javascript-v2/

 * Here is a link to Kyle Simpsons' functional jaascript programming book on GitHub.
 It follows the course but goes into greater detail.
-  Functional Light JavaScript by Kyle Simpson: https://github.com/getify/Functional-Light-JS
+  Functional-Light JavaScript by Kyle Simpson: https://github.com/getify/Functional-Light-JS